Kōji Wakamatsu: Early life

 Kōji Wakamatsu was born in Wakuya, Miyagi, Japan on 1 April 1936, into a poor family of rice farmers.
 Wakamatsu worked in several menial jobs, namely as a construction worker, before becoming a yakuza, as "a member of the Yasuda-gumi clan in the Shinjuku ward of Tokyo".
-After his criminal experience, he unsuccessfully enrolled in television before beginning his film career with Nikkatsu in 1963.
+After his criminal experience, he began working in television until he was promptly fired after getting into an argument with a TV director.
+Subsequently, he debuted as a director with the Tokyo Kikaku produced pink film, Sweet Trap (Amai wana, 1963), towards which he contributed 150 million yen of his own money to the budget.

 Career

 From 1963 to 1965, he directed 20 exploitation films for the studio, based on sensational topics of the day.
-He became interested in the Pink Film genre after the success of Tetsuji Takechi's 1964 Daydream.
+He became interested in forming his own Pink Film company after the success of Tetsuji Takechi's 1964 Daydream.
 Nikkatsu submitted his Skeleton in the Closet (壁の中の秘事, Kabe no Naka no Himegoto) (also known as Secrets Behind the Wall) (1965) to the 15th Berlin International Film Festival while the film was still under review by Eirin, the Japanese film-rating board.
 This submission before passing Eirin's review was doubly embarrassing for the government since pink films, though already emerging as the dominant domestic cinematic genre, were not regarded as worthy of critical attention or international export.
 The film received an enthusiastic reception at the festival, but Nikkatsu, fearful of governmental retaliatory action, gave it a low-profile domestic release.
 Disappointed, Wakamatsu quit the studio to form his own company.

 Wakamatsu's independent films of the late 1960s were very low-budget, but often artistically done works, usually concerned with sex and extreme violence mixed with political messages.
 Some critics have suggested that these films were an intentional provocation to the government, in order to generate free publicity resulting from censorship controversies.
 His films were usually produced for less than 1,000,000 yen (about $5,000), necessitating extreme cost-cutting measures including location shooting, single-takes, and natural lighting.
 His early films were usually in black and white with occasional bursts of color for theatrical effect.

 His first self-produced film was The Embryo Hunts In Secret (胎児が密猟する時, Taiji ga Mitsuryō Suru Toki), a story of a man who kidnaps, tortures and sexually abuses a woman until she finally escapes and stabs him to death.
 Freeze-frames, flash-backs, hand-held camera and locations limited to two rooms and a hallway add to the film's disturbing, claustrophobic atmosphere.
 Vagabond of Sex (性の放浪, Sei no Hōrō) was a parody of Imamura's A Man Vanishes (1967).
 In Wakamatsu's film, a man leaves his family in Tokyo to travel and engage in various sexual escapades.
 When he returns home he finds out that his wife is starring in Imamura's documentary about her search for her missing husband.